tdcosim/TDcoSim/README.md

 **Technical support:** support.tdcosim@anl.gov

-# Utilitiy to perform Co-Simulation of Transmission, and Distribution systems with DER's
+# Utility to perform Co-Simulation of Transmission, and Distribution systems with DER's

 TDcoSim (T & D co-simulation tool) is a Python package that can be used to perform co-simulations containing a transmission system simulator (TSS), multiple distribution system simulator (DSS) instances, and multiple solar PV-DER instances.